HaixiaBi1982/ActSemiCNNAct/README.md

 - Combine active learning and semisupervised learning to select informative samples and make use of unlabelle data
 - Apply a temporal ensembling-based semisupervised approach to achieve a consensus prediction using the outputs of the training networks on different epochs under network dropout regularization.
 (An ensemble of multiple networks generally generates more robust results than a single network)

+You are greatly appreciated if you cite below paper when finding this repo useful.

+@article{bi2022active,
+  title={An active semi-supervised deep learning model for human activity recognition}, author={Bi, Haixia and Perello-Nieto, Miquel and Santos-Rodriguez, Raul and Flach, Peter and Craddock, Ian}, journal={Journal of Ambient Intelligence and Humanized Computing}, pages={1--17}, year={2022}, publisher={Springer}
+}